axocomm/puff-puff-dash/README.md

 + Ruby 1.9.3+ (for Rake)
 + Leiningen 2.0

+## Configuration

+TODO

 ## Running

 ### Local Development

 Since I am typically in tmux, the Rake task `dev:start` is configured to split the current tmux window and run both the backend and frontend services.
-If you are not using tmux or would like to start only one of the services, the following commands will do that:
+If you are not using tmux for some reason or would like to start only one of the services, the following commands will do that:

 + `lein run` - start the server
 + `lein figwheel` - start Figwheel for ClojureScript